Photograph

 Automobiles |

 This image is issued by the Wisconsin Historical Society.
-Use of the image requires written permission from the staff of the Division of Library-Archives.
+Use of the image requires written permission from the staff of the Collections Division.
 It may not be sold or redistributed, copied or distributed as a photograph, electronic file, or any other media.
 The image should not be significantly altered through conventional or electronic means.
 Images altered beyond standard cropping and resizing require further negotiation with a staff member.
 The user is responsible for all issues of copyright.
 Please Credit: Wisconsin Historical Society. |

 Location: | Wisconsin Historical Society Archives, 4th Floor, Madison, Wisconsin |